find your perfect postgrad program

 Edilou France-Massey, from Venezuela, says: 'I was a practising lawyer before coming to the College,, but I wanted to qualify as a lawyer in the UK.
 I'm particularly enjoying the Legal Practice Course (LPC) as it's training me to think in a practical way.'

-Many LPC students at the College of Law have the opportunity to practice their skills by giving legal advice to members of the public.
+Many LPC students at the University of Law have the opportunity to practice their skills by giving legal advice to members of the public.
 Edilou again: 'the Legal Advice Clinics were particularly interesting and challenging as we were facing issues which we'd have to deal with all the time in our future careers.'
 Bola Olayiwola Olosun, a Nigerian student at the college agrees: 'I want to be involved with human rights and international law, and I'm already using what I'm learning at college.
 I'm currently pursuing two cases at the European Court of Human Rights in Strasburg.'

 Some specialist skills stem from postgraduate fieldwork.
 Jose Xavier from Portugal took a degree in marine biology and fisheries at the University of Algarve before taking a PhD in Zoology at the University of Cambridge.
 Now employed as a postdoctoral researcher with the British Antarctic Survey, Jose finds the fieldwork particularly gratifying: 'Having the opportunity to study zoology on an isolated Antarctic island, collecting my own data and improving my methodology in the field was a real privilege.
 I also learned a lot of techniques, such as satellite-tracking, analysing sea-surface temperatures, developing a Geographical Information System (GIS) programme to combine different data etc, all of which will be very useful in my future career.'